typst-community/linguify/src/fluent.typ

 /// eval(load_ftl_data("path/to/ftl", ("en", "fr")))
 /// ```
 #let load_ftl_data(
+  /// the path to the directory containing the ftl files
+  /// -> string
   path,
+  /// the list of languages to load
+  /// -> array
   languages
 ) = {
   assert.eq(type(path), str, message: "expected path to be a string, found " + type(path))